euroargodev/argoonlineschool/_sources/intro.md

 [![status](https://jose.theoj.org/papers/b66eaed8751b3adb6f2f4ad146380818/status.svg)](https://jose.theoj.org/papers/b66eaed8751b3adb6f2f4ad146380818)

 # The Argo Online School

 Argo is an international program that collects information from inside the ocean using a fleet of floats that drift with the ocean currents.
 The floats move up and down between the surface and a mid-water level measuring ocean variables but spend almost all their life below the surface.
 Argo has been collecting more than 100,000 profiles per year since 2012, and nowadays [Argo](https://argo.ucsd.edu/) is the major component of the Global Ocean Observing System.

 <img src="http://sio-argo.ucsd.edu/statusbig.gif" alt="Argo status" width="800"/>

 Given the amount of data gathered by the Argo network of floats, the associated documentation has grown considerably and can be overwhelming.

-Therefore the goal of the Argo Online school ([AoS](https://euroargodev.github.io/argoonlineschool/)) is to teach the basic foundations to use and understand the Argo data.
+That's why we developed the Argo Online school ([AoS](https://euroargodev.github.io/argoonlineschool/)), to teach the basic foundations to use and understand the Argo data.
 The AoS does not attempt to show everything, since the Argo documentation is available for deeper learning.
-The AoS is a set of videos and hands-on jupyter notebooks designed to be accessible for high school or graduate students in any discipline, with no prerequisites.
+The AoS is a set of short videos and hands-on jupyter notebooks designed to be accessible for high school or graduate students in any discipline, with no prerequisites.

-The AoS is organized into three main sections:
+The AoS is organized in two parts.
+The fist one, organized in two lessons and devoted to teach what is the [The Argo Program](https://euroargodev.github.io/argoonlineschool/Lessons/L01_TheArgoProgram/Chapter10_TheArgoProgram_intro.html)** and the [The Argo Data](https://euroargodev.github.io/argoonlineschool/Lessons/L02_TheArgoData/Chapter10_TheArgoData_intro.html)** with a set of short videos.
+The second part includes only one lesson: [Using the Argo data](https://euroargodev.github.io/argoonlineschool/Lessons/L03_UsingArgoData/Chapter10_UsingArgoData_intro.html)**, with jupyter notebooks and short videos to teach, hands-on, how to acces the data Argo data and use it.

 **1. [The Argo Program](https://euroargodev.github.io/argoonlineschool/Lessons/L01_TheArgoProgram/Chapter10_TheArgoProgram_intro.html)**